 Repurchases of Shares from shareholders by the Fund will be paid in cash pursuant to a promissory note after the determination of the relevant NAV per share is finalized.
 Repurchases will be effective after receipt and acceptance by the Fund of eligible written tenders of Shares from shareholders by the applicable repurchase offer deadline.
-The Fund does not impose any charges in connection with repurchases of Shares.
+The Fund does not impose any charges in connection with repurchases of Shares, other than the Early Repurchase Deduction.
 All Shares purchased by us pursuant to the terms of each tender offer will be retired and thereafter will be authorized and unissued Shares.